1. Is the PERMEATOR system compatible with various Stage II vapor recovery systems?

 3. How do I know that storage tank evaporative losses are between 0.1% and 0.5% of a gasoline station's throughput?

-Third party testing with US EPA oversight has verified that the evaporative losses are within the range stated above.
-The variation in the range is due to various site-specific factors such as fuel RVP (Reid Vapor Pressure), fuel tank temperature, altitude, and the population of ORVR equipped vehicles.
+Third party testing has verified that the evaporative losses are within the range stated above.
+The variation in the range is due to various site-specific factors such as fuel RVP (Reid Vapor Pressure), stored fuel temperature, altitude, and the volume of air ingested relative to volume of fuel dispensed.

 4. How do I know the PERMEATOR system really works?

-Third party testing as well as a Major Oil internal study have consistently found the PERMEATOR System to provide recovery efficiencies of between 99.27% and 99.8%.
+Third-party testing as well as a Major Oil internal study have consistently found the PERMEATOR System to provide recovery efficiencies of between 99.27% and 99.8%.
 The gasoline vapor concentrations and flow rates from the feed, rich vapor return and clean air exhaust lines were measured to generate the recovery efficiency figures.
-The PERMEATOR also earned CARB (California Air Resources Board) Certification, Executive Order G-70-209.
+The PERMEATOR also earned three CARB (California Air Resources Board) certifications (Executive Order G-70-209, VR-201-Z and VR-202-Z).
 European approvals include German TUV Rheinland and Swiss BULVAL/EMPA.
-In addition, testimonials from existing customers verify fuel savings figures.
+In addition, testimonials from customers verify the fuel savings figures.

 5. Is the system safe?